Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/constants.rst

 --------
 Constants are a key mechanism used to capture the relationship between variables.
 In engineering design, constants are often defined by physics or operational limits.

-The Constant constructor is a very thin wrapper on pyomo ``Param``, and so experienced pyomo users will not see any significant differences from base pyomo.
+The Constant constructor is a very thin wrapper on Pyomo ``Param``, and so experienced Pyomo users will not see any significant differences from base Pyomo.

 Construction